COLON CANCER SCREENING

 - African Americans 45 and over.

-- Anyone with a family history of colorectal cancers should consult with your ADH gastroenterologist to determine the correct age to begin screening.
+- Anyone with a family history of colorectal cancers should contact our office to determine the appropriate age to begin screening.

 - Anyone with a personal history of colon cancer should follow your doctor's recommendations for repeat screening.